MithulaJinde317-hub/Re---Insight/README.md

 ---

 ##  Author
-Developed as a bioinformatics project focusing on restriction enzyme-based mutation analysis.
+Developed as a bioinformatics small project focusing on restriction enzyme-based mutation analysis.